|Course Length:||3 Years Full-Time|

 |Start Dates:||September 2017|

 |Department:||Department of Geography|

 |Location:||Edge Hill University|

-- Geology at Edge Hill University ranked in the top two in the UK for academic support, personal development and teaching, and in the top three nationally for assessment & feedback and overall satisfaction in the National Student Survey 2015;
+- Geology at Edge Hill University ranked top in the North West for learning resources and in the top two in the North West for overall satisfaction and personal development in the National Student Survey 2016;

 - Travel to a variety of fieldwork destinations in the UK and abroad.